 Mobile Phones, Tablets and Smartwatches - Modern mobile phones and smartwatches offer the same services as a computer, i.e. email access, Facebook, YouTube, Snapchat, Instagram, Twitter, etc. This can be a great way of keeping in touch with your friends and family.
 But, in the same way that some Internet services can be used inappropriately, the same is true with mobile phones.
 Mobile phones should be switched off and put away in your blazer / bag; unless your teacher has given you specific permission to use the device.
 Mobile phones are only permitted within the ‘Food and Phone Zone’ during break and lunch times.

 Should you be caught using your mobile phone and / or tablet and / or smartwatch during a lesson, it will be confiscated and kept at the office until the end of the school day.
 Refusal to hand over your mobile device will result in a phone call home and phone to be kept in the office with permission of the Head Teacher.
+Students may be permitted to use their mobile phones during a lesson, strictly with permission from the class teacher for their classwork purpose.

 Should you be involved in a social media issue with a fellow peer(s), your mobile device will be confiscated and kept in the safe at the office, for your own safety during the school day.
 This is to support you and your learning, reducing the risk of further issues or incidents.

 Never take inappropriate pictures of yourself and send to your friends / family or upload onto social networking sites.
 Never forward inappropriate pictures that you have received from somebody else.
-In some circumstances this can be an illegal act.
+In some circumstances, this can be an illegal act.

-You should not take any photos of other students or staff within lessons.
-These should not be shared with friends / family.
-Ask your teacher for guidance.
-Mobile phones should not be used during school / lesson time, staff will ask for you to turn the device off and put away in your school bag or blazer.
+You should not take any photos of other students or staff within lessons or around the school site.
+These should not be shared with friends / family / on social media.
+Students who are not following this rule, whether the photos are of students or staff, will have serious consequences.
+These consequences are at the discretion of the Progress Team / E-Safety Officer / Head Teacher.

 Useful websites: